“Reliability. You value it when you don‘t have it.”

 Toyota wanted to reinforce the reliability of their cars.
 So they invited unexpecting drivers to take part in a unique experience.

 Normally within a virtual reality environment, the user does not have limbs, making the whole experience disjointed.
-By using motion tracking kit on the hands and body, we added an extra dimension to the experience, which allowed the users to play with the environment and move freely within the situation, increasing the emotional impact over them.
+By using a motion tracking kit on the hands and body, we added an extra dimension to the experience, which allowed the users to play with the environment and move freely within the situation, increasing impact on them.